 Jan.
-22-26 is National Drug and Alcohol Facts Week.
+22 to 27 is National Drug and Alcohol Facts Week.
 The purpose of this week is to present science-based facts about alcohol and drugs and to focus mostly on the drug and alcohol issues of our teens.

 According to the 2016 National Survey on Drug Use and Health, alcohol is the most widely used substance among youth in the United States.
-About 2.3 million young people between the ages of 12-17 report drinking alcohol in the past month.
+About 2.3 million young people between the ages of 12 and 17 report drinking alcohol in the past month.

-The desires to try new things, take risks, and strive for independence are normal parts of teen growth and development.
-However, there are many myths and misconceptions about drugs, alcohol, and the risk of addiction.
-Some youth think trying drugs and alcohol will improve their appearance, popularity, or athletic performance.
-Some youth use substances to feel better, out of curiosity, or because that is what their peers are doing.
+The desires to try new things, take risks and strive for independence are normal parts of teen growth and development.
+However, there are many myths and misperceptions about drugs, alcohol and the risk of addiction.
+Some youth think trying drugs and alcohol will improve their appearance, popularity or athletic performance.
+Some youth use substances to feel better, out of curiosity or because that’s what their peers are doing.

 Through science, however, we know more about how drug and alcohol use affects the brain and behavior.
-Science has repeatedly shown that drugs and alcohol change the brain and how it works.
-Substance use and abuse negatively impact memory, learning, and decision making.
+Science has repeatedly shown drugs and alcohol change the brain and how it works.
+Substance use and abuse negatively impact memory, learning and decision making.
 Youth who abuse drugs often do poorly in academics and drop out of school.
-Additionally, they are at an increased risk for unplanned pregnancies, dating violence, and sexually transmitted diseases.
+Additionally, they’re at an increased risk for unplanned pregnancies, dating violence and sexually transmitted diseases.

 Our youth are the future of our communities.
-The more we know about drug and alcohol use, the better we are equipped to support our young people.
+The more we know about drug and alcohol use, the better we’re equipped to support our young people.
 Preventing our youth from using drugs and alcohol is the best strategy.

-For information about services and programs available to you through Carson City Health and Human Services, visit our website at gethealthycarsoncity.org, follow us on Facebook www.facebook.com/cchhs, or call us at 775-887-2190.
-You can also find us at 900 E. Long St.
+For information about services and programs available to you through Carson City Health and Human Services, please visit our website at gethealthycarsoncity.org, follow us on Facebook www.facebook.com/cchhs, or call us at 775-887-2190.
+You can also find us at 900 E. Long St. in Carson City.